-Heartland Institute of Technology is a career and technical education program offered through the Ionia Intermediate School District (ISD) and is open to St. Patrick School seniors (see Course Offerings and Graduation Requirements in the handbook for specific programs.)
-Students wishing to enroll in an HIT program must see the guidance counselor.
+Ionia County Career Center is a career and technical education program offered through the Ionia Intermediate School District (ISD) and is open to St. Patrick School juniors and seniors (see Course Offerings and Graduation Requirements in section 22 for specific programs.)
+Students wishing to enroll in an ICCC program must see the school counselor.